 - Cholecystitis: An infection of the gallbladder.
 This is commonly caused by stones that block the tube leading from the gallbladder to the small intestine.
 An infected gallbladder requires surgical removal.

 There are a number of lung-related issues that can cause chest pain.
 They include:

-- Pneumonia: An infection in one, or both, lungs.
+- Pneumonia: An infection in one or both lungs.
 Sometimes pneumonia causes the lungs to fill with fluid.
-This may be very serious if contracted by young children and elderly people.
+This infection can be very serious if contracted by young children and elderly people.

 - Viral Bronchitis: Inflammation of the lining of the bronchial tubes, which carry air to and from the lungs.

 - Pneumothorax: Also known as a collapsed lung, pneumothorax is a condition that occurs when air leaks into the space between the lungs and chest wall.

 - Pulmonary Embolism: A condition in which one or more arteries in the lungs become blocked by a blood clot, restricting the amount of blood flow in the lungs.

 Muscle and Bone Problems That Cause Chest Pain